-In March 2013, we limited the group of employees eligible to participate in the Executive General Severance Plan and implemented a one-year service requirement for eligibility, with certain limited grandfathered exceptions.
-We retained discretion to waive all such limitations and eligibility requirements as may be determined by the Compensation and Benefits Committee on a case-by-case basis.
+We have limited the group of employees eligible to participate in the Executive General Severance Plan, requiring that eligible employees must have been employed for at least a one-year service period, with certain limited grandfathered exceptions.
+The Compensation and Benefits Committee may, in its sole discretion, waive all such limitations and eligibility requirements.